 According to Silicon Valley’s claims in 2015 we should have been in cars bereft of drivers by now.
-We were promised an influx of fully autonomous cars by the year 2020.
+We were promised an influx of fully autonomous cars by the year 2020, but we are still reading about advancements in shipping at www.mvscanada.ca.
 But as things stand today, that future is unlikely to become a reality in our lifetimes.
 Before we delve into the why, here is a teeny-tiny backgrounder.
 Back in 2015, tech companies like Waymo, Argo AI, and May claimed that we would be able to see fully autonomous cars on our roads by 2020.

 Car companies responded in kind with claims on their own.
 Ford claimed that it would put its own autonomous car on the road by 2021.
 BMW teamed up with Daimler, and started buying stock in various tech companies.
 Meanwhile, Ford invested heavily in Argo AI to help build its autonomous system.
 But in 2019, Ford CEO Jim Hackett stated “we overestimated the arrival of autonomous vehicles,” and with good reason.

 The whole operation suffered a major setback and got a severe reality check when a cyclist was fatally hit by Uber’s self-driving car in 2018 and got hurt in a collision with an autonomous vehcile.
 That made the whole auto and technology sectors take stock and rethink where we stood in letting cars have free rein without human intervention.
 Almost every company, even Waymo, who has been testing (also operating selectively) driver-less cars in Phoenix since 2017 agrees that making a fully autonomous car is (get it?) complicated and daunting than initially thought.

 But what makes self-driving cars so complicated and tricky to make?
 And where do we stand in all of this?

 What in the heck is an autonomous car anyway?